JChavita/MidTerm-App/README.md

 ## 📌 Description

-This is a React Native app that allows users to see their current location and weather conditions.
+This is a React Native app that allows users to see their current location and weather conditions.The sessions are storage and also has a timer for the current and last session.
-It also features a profile section where users can edit their information and change their profile picture.
+It also features a profile section where users can edit their information and change their profile picture, uploading photos or just taking one.
-The first screen users see is a registration form.
+The first screen users see is a registration form with its field validations.

 ## 🚀 Installation
 To set up the project, install the required dependencies: